 The Housing Choice + Access goal is to "Equitably increase attainable housing options throughout the city, particularly near job centers and transit-oriented locations, to meet the diverse housing needs of all people in Dallas."
 As with the other themes, proximity is one key ingredient - bringing people's homes and destinations into an alignment that does not require a car to traverse.
 Implied but not specified here is the financial impact on housing costs introduced by parking requirements.
-In a housing market of rapidly increasing purchase and rental prices and incomes that are not increasing at the same pace, every square foot of land required by the City to be purchases and developed into parking makes both market-rate and subsidized affordable housing less attainable.
-As discussed earlier, in Minneapolis, reductions or removal of parking minimums can work in tandem with other zoning reform to level-out housing prices by allowing developers to right-size the parking they build and avoid unnecessary price increases for the end buyer or renter.
-Implementation items in this section promote updating the Development Code to support the provision of housing choices across the affordability spectrum and for all stages of life.
+In a housing market of rapidly increasing purchase and rental prices and incomes that are not increasing at the same pace, every square foot of land required by the city to be purchases and developed into parking makes both market-rate and subsidized affordable housing less attainable.
+As discussed earlier, in Minneapolis, reductions or removal of parking minimums can work in tandem with other zoning reform to level-out housing prices by allowing developers to right-size the parking they build and avoid unnecessary price increases for the end buyer or renter.22 Implementation items in this section promote updating the Development Code to support the provision of housing choices across the affordability spectrum and for all stages of life.

 The Economic Development + Revitalization goal is to "Promote equitable development of Dallas' diverse communities across the city, through the revitalization of neighborhood centers, commercial corridors, employment centers, and transit areas."
-Reflecting the financial component that parking minimums add to housing choice, this section tackles the subject head on with implementation item A12: "Investigate the reduction or removal of restrictive parking requirements which can serve as a barrier to small business projects or development feasibility."
+Reflecting the financial component that parking minimums add to housing choice, this section tackles the subject head on with implementation item D13 "Remove Land Use and Zoning Barriers That Hinder Small Business Development": "Investigate the reduction or removal of restrictive parking requirements which can serve as a barrier to small business projects or development feasibility, while ensuring that such reductions do not adversely impact surrounding residential areas."